vinipachecov/react-native-typescript/README.md

 This repo is a seed for helping people (and myself) on starting new project with React native with typescript.

 It's goals is to make typescript patterns explainable and more intuitive.
+The idea is to give a hint on how a react native project can be structured.

+## Screen props and AppProps

+- ScreenProps is what I call as the props of a specific screen
+- AppProps are props of the redux store combined with other middlewares like react-navigation

+## Containers

+I pattern I like is to centralize actions into a component and use it as a HOC for screens where they will need some actions.

+### Pros

+- Easier refactor
+- Code Splitting

+### Cons

+- Maybe performance can suffer from this.

-# Current State
+## Current State

 What is already in: